-This field concerns the research that informs health policy and management.
+This field concerns the research that informs health policy.
 It deals both with the substantive findings of that research, and with the methodological issues that researchers face.
-Moreover, since health care in the United States is both a public and private sector enterprise, it encompasses a broad set of activities and issues pertaining to the quality, access, financing, management and organization of health care, at various levels.
+The field encompasses a broad set of activities and issues pertaining to the quality, access, financing, management and organization of health care, at various levels.